Oro Solido: Rise to stardom

 The group has performed regularly on some of Hispanic TV’s most distinguished and popular TV shows.
-Oro Sólido was also the first merengue band to perform on Fox 5 News New York and The Jerry Lewis Telethon.
+Oro Sólido was also the first merengue band to perform on Fox 5 News New York and the Jerry Lewis Telethon.
 Also, he performed on the inauguration of President George W. Bush's second term in the Constitution Hall in Washington D.C.

-The group has also performed over 5 times in the World Famous; Madison Square Garden as well as other famous arenas like the Universal City Amphitheater in Los Angeles, the Zócalo square in Mexico City, Estadio Modelo in Ecuador, El Monumento in Dominican Republic, and the New Jersey Meadowlands.
+The group has also performed five times in Madison Square Garden as well as other famous arenas like the Universal City Amphitheater in Los Angeles, the Zócalo square in Mexico City, Estadio Modelo in Ecuador, El Monumento in Dominican Republic, and the New Jersey Meadowlands.
 The group has shared the stage with artists such as 50 Cent, LeAnn Rimes, Celia Cruz, Marc Anthony, Fat Joe, Johnny Ventura, Wilfrido Vargas, Tito Puente, El Gran Combo and The Temptations.

 Currently, Raul Acosta and Oro Solido are celebrating their 20th anniversary and are touring across the United States, Central, and South America.
 At present, Raul Acosta resides with his band in Miami, Florida, with other band members Angel Suriña and Raymond Aponte.